vallejocc/Reverse-Engineering-Arsenal/WinDbg/Readme.md

 Anyway, for debugging, i recommend to disable swapping, for having pages always in memory.

+Article talking about this script: https://vallejo.cc/2017/08/13/tools-for-unpacking-malware-part-1-dumping-executables-from-rwe-memory/

 $$>a<find_injected_pe_rwemem.wdbg
 ---------------------------------

 This windbg script will walk the results of !address command for each process in the debuggee machine, searching for RWE memory containing PE files (based on the analysis of PE header).

+Article talking about this script: https://vallejo.cc/2017/08/13/tools-for-unpacking-malware-part-1-dumping-executables-from-rwe-memory/

 $$>a<anti_antidebug_rdtsc.wdbg
 ------------------------------